 The TEGNA 401(k) Savings Plan (the Plan) is a defined contribution plan which was established effective October 1, 1989.
-The Plan covers substantially all employees who are employed by TEGNA Inc. (the Company or the Plan Sponsor).
+The Plan covers substantially all employees who are employed by TEGNA Inc. (the Company or the Plan Sponsor) and certain of its subsidiaries.
 Certain collective bargaining agreements and personal service contracts may exclude or restrict some employee's participation in the Plan.
 Certain business units may also be determined to be ineligible for plan participation.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).